ashx3/insurance_premium_prediction/README.md

 ![insurance_premium_poster](/images/insurance_premium_poster.jpg)

 ## Context
-Now a days, healthcare firms use personal health data of insurance holders to predict health insurance premium of individuals.
-The amount of the premium for a health insurance policy depends from person to person, as many factors affect the amount of the premium for a health insurance policy.
-Let’s say age, a young person is very less likely to have major health problems compared to an older person.
-Thus, treating an older person will be expensive compared to a young one.
-That is why an older person is required to pay a high premium compared to a young person.
-Just like age, many other factors affect the premium for a health insurance policy.
+Now a days,  healthcare firms utilize personal health data of insurance holders to predict individual health insurance premiums.
+The premium amount varies from person to person, as numerous factors influence the cost of a health insurance policy.
+For instance, age plays a significant role, where younger individuals are less likely to have major health problems compared to older ones, leading to higher treatment expenses for older individuals.
+Consequently, older individuals are required to pay higher premiums than younger ones.
+Apart from age, several other factors also impact health insurance premiums.

 ![insurance_premium_context](/images/insurance_premium_context.jpg)

 ## Content
-Here, we have created a system that shows the different techniques that are being used in order to estimate the how much amount of insurance premium is required on the basis of individual health situation.
-The dataset comprises of 1338 records with 7 attributes.
-The data is in structured format and stored in a CSV file.
+We have developed a comprehensive system that utilizes various techniques to estimate the required amount of insurance premium based on individual health situations.
+The dataset consists of 1338 records with 7 attributes, and the data is stored in a structured format within a CSV file.

 #### Data Source
 KAGGLE - https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction

 ## Abstract
-The main goal of this project to predict the medical bill expenses that can incur a person based on their health conditions.
-This can assist a person in concentrating on the health side of their life rather than the ineffective part.
-Five regression models naming Linear Regression, Decision Tree Regression, Random Forest Regression, Gradient Boosting Regression and KNN have been used to compare and contrast the performance of these algorithms.
-Training dataset was used for training the model and that training model helped to come up with some predictions.Then the predicted amount was compared with actual data to test and verify the model accuracy.
-Later accuracies of all these models were compared and the best performing model was picked for model deployment.
+This project aims to predict an individual's medical bill expenses based on their health conditions, providing them with the ability to focus on their well-being without the burden of financial worries.
+We evaluated the performance of five regression models, namely Linear Regression, Decision Tree Regression, Random Forest Regression, Gradient Boosting Regression, and KNN, to identify the most effective one.
+The models were trained using a comprehensive dataset, enabling accurate predictions.
+Comparison with actual data verified the model's accuracy, and the best-performing model was selected for deployment.
+This approach ensures a reliable and efficient solution for predicting medical bill expenses.

 ## __There is rise in demand for Health Care Insurance Premium in the recent years !!__